 (Psst—keywords are those words that we all type into Google when we’re searching for something.)

 Which, fair point, anytime you Google or look for education about website SEO copy, it’s blogging resources that typically come up.

 But what if you’re talking about your non-blog pages, like the ones that I was wanting to have rank?

 I feel like anytime I’ve done research on SEO, so much of it ties back to content marketing, which is paramount for ranking, but what about the rest of your website?
 What about those other pages?

 I hope this blog serves to summarize what I’ve learned as I set out to figure out jusssst that. 🙂

 Google drives a ton of traffic for my business.
 I believe SEO goes hand in hand with niching, and it’s going to become even more important for us business owners to put it as a top priority.
 As more and more small businesses come on the scene, and more and more of us hyper-specialize and niche down in a certain area, SEO is going to play a big part in the marketing in our businesses.

-Don’t forget to get your hands on my FREE checklist of 44 questions your website must answer, below!
+Don’t forget to get your hands on my FREE Google Docs Website Copy Template!

 Figure out how to use your keyword in on-page body copy.